coot/surf_searchbar/README.md

 prefixes in the url bar), or open html/local files.
 The code contains has a nice url parser.
 It was build based on [search engines patch](http://surf.suckless.org/patches/searchengines).
-Second feature is an implementation of googlebookmark.
+Second feature is an integration with the google bookmark app.
 I also use the [home page](http://surf.suckless.org/patches/homepage) patch.

 Build/Install
 -------------

-See the *Surf* README file.
-Usually it is just enough to run ``make && make install``.
+See the *Surf's* README file.
+Usually it is just enough to run ``make && make install`` (if you have all the necessary libraries).
 If you want to use the url bar you need to configure it, __before__ you compile Surf.

 Configuration & Usage
 ---------------------

-First copy the file ``config.def.h`` to ``config.h`` and now add to the ``config.h`` file:
+First copy the file ``config.def.h`` to ``config.h`` and now add to it the following snippets:

 ```
 static SearchEngine searchengines[] = {